 I did not expect to pursue a career in medicine—I planned on being a music teacher.
 Read the story here.
 Like many drawn to Naturopathic medicine, as a patient, I experienced the pit-falls of the standard medical paradigm and felt deeply dissatisfied with my own care.
 Despite many doctors and interventions, I did not get better and searched for alternatives to standard methods of treatment.

 Natural medicine and personalized nutrition, prescribed by a naturopathic doctor, were crucial for my own recovery.
 I resolve to share the healing power of natural medicine with everyone I know.
 I am particularly drawn to serving women and their families through optimal nutrition and lifestyle interventions.

-This coming spring, I will graduate from the Master of Science in Nutrition program and plan to work part-time as a nutritionist.
 In 2021, I will graduate from the Doctorate of Naturopathic Medicine and Naturopathic Midwifery programs.
 Because I enjoy the fast-paced nature of being in an academic environment, I hope to complete a residency at one of the Naturopathic medical schools, and then join a Naturopathic family medicine practice.
 When I am not at school or studying, I enjoy spending time with my husband, Otto and my cat, Beans.
 I love visiting the family farm in Montana, trying new foods, and figuring out knitting patterns.